Marilyn Manson

-He is widely considered one of the most controversial figures in heavy metal music, and has been involved in numerous controversies throughout his career.
-His lyrics were criticized by American politicians and were examined in congressional hearings.
-Several U.S. states enacted legislation specifically banning the group from performing in state-operated venues.
-In 1999, news media falsely blamed Manson for influencing the perpetrators of the Columbine High School massacre.
-His work has been cited in several other violent events; his paintings and films appeared as evidence in a murder trial, and he has been accused of inspiring several other murders and school shootings.
+Manson is widely considered one of the most controversial figures in heavy metal.
+In addition to the Columbine tragedy, his lyrics have been criticized by American politicians and examined in congressional hearings, with several U.S. states creating legislation specifically banning the group from performing in state-operated venues.
+His paintings and films appeared as evidence in a murder trial, and he has been accused of inspiring several other murders and school shootings.
+Outside of music, he made his film debut as an actor in David Lynch's Lost Highway (1997), and has since appeared in a variety of minor roles and cameos.
+In 2002, his first art show, The Golden Age of Grotesque, was held at the Los Angeles Contemporary Exhibitions center.